gizatechxyz/giza-cli/docs/examples/full_transpilation.md

     Train Epoch: 9 [50000/60000 (83%)]	Loss: 0.000008

-Lets perform a simple prediction to see how the model performs:
+Let's perform a simple prediction to see how the model performs:

 ```python